ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Details on Koopman Dictionary Learning

 \section{Details on Koopman Dictionary Learning}

 This section provides background and details the procedure for learning the Koopman dictionary, which maps the model’s nonlinear, high-dimensional hidden states into a linear, tractable representation.
-The pseudocode for dictionary learning and the complete ReLaX training workflow is given in Algorithm~\ref{alg:relax}.
+An illustrative example The pseudocode for dictionary learning and the complete ReLaX training workflow is given in Algorithm~\ref{alg:relax}.